TomasMokry/PROJECT_02_TIC_TAC_TOE_BULLS_AND_COWS/README_02A.md

 - number of your guesses
 - your game time
-- will ask you for your name and save these results to statistics.txt You can find statistics.txt file saved in your folder
+- will ask you for your name and save these results to statistics.txt

+You can find statistics.txt file saved in your folder.
 ## **Project preview**
+Welcome text:
 ```
 ------------------------------------------------
 Hi there!